afirth/dolphin-docker/docs/quickstart.rst

 Starting mysql and web server
 ================

-'startup' command will also start mysql and apache web servers. i When you run dolphin-docker container.
+'startup' command will also start mysql and apache web servers.
+When you run dolphin-docker container.
 You need to start start using this command.

 To reach the applications on apache server please add your docker host ip address into /etc/hosts file

 Ex:
 -----------------
-$echo ${DOCKER_HOST}
+echo ${DOCKER_HOST}

 tcp://192.168.59.103:2376

 /etc/hosts =>